chb/smart-docs/reference/app_manifest/index.md

   These apps can launch and layout multiple apps side-by-side.
 Apps in this category include: i2b2 EMR View, as well as our [Frame UI Sample](/howto/how_to_build_smart_frame_ui_apps).

-* The Background Apps mode (`background`):
-  They perform some function automatically in the background.
-A sample app in this category is the Surescripts Connector, which automatically gets a Surescripts dispensing history for each patient record and updates the medications list accordingly.

 ## Standalone Apps